Operational-Sciences-Group/CiscoFirewallAppliancePasswordReset/README.md

 # How To TedTalk-Reset a Cisco Firewall Appliance Password
 Hi, welcome to my Ted Talk.
 Today we're learning how to reset the password on a Cisco Firewall Appliance.
 (Model tested ASA5505)\
-If you're anything like me, you know that the reset button on a Cisco firewall does absolutley fuck-all, so here's the solution to get that reset and priviledged access to your appliance:

 # Preliminary: Get the stuff you need.
 Putty\